chhylp123/hifiasm/README.md

 ## Limitations and future works

-1. For genome with low heterozygous rate, hifiasm only outputs haplotype-resolved assembly graph, instead of the phased chromosome-level assembly (will support such output in future).

-2. The running time and memory usage should be further reduced.
+1. The running time and memory usage should be further reduced.

-3. The N50 should be further improved.
+2. The N50 should be further improved.